Above all: reliable, secure energy at the best price for consumers

 Competition: an annual retail competition review to assess the current state and future development of competition for small customers (residential and business customers) in retail energy markets in Australia.
 The 2016 review found competition is growing and technological advances are introducing new energy services.
 This is allowing consumers to shop around and choose how their energy is sourced and used.
 The next review will be published on 30 June 2017.

 Network evolution: a new annual monitoring report to assess the state of economic regulation for electricity networks in the face of energy market transformation, as networks move away from being one-way delivery systems and become managers of multi-directional flows of energy.
-We will publish the report by 1 July 2017.
+We will publish the report in July 2017.

 Technology work program